bradbell/cppad_py/sphinx/test_out/file_cmd.rst

 Purpose
 -------
-A code block, from any file, is included by the command above at the :ref:`beginning of a line<xsrst_py.notation.beginning_of_a_line>`.
+A code block, from any where in any file, is included by the command above at the :ref:`beginning of a line<xsrst_py.notation.beginning_of_a_line>`.

 .. meta::